seydi1370/T-Kan/README.md

 - Based on the Kolmogorov-Arnold representation theorem [1], which states that any continuous function can be represented as a composition of simple functions.
 - Utilizes trigonometric polynomials instead of spline coefficients, enabling efficient learning of complex functions.
-- Achieves improved accuracy and generalization compared to traditional multi-layer perceptrons (MLPs).
-- Provides a more interpretable and efficient representation of complex functions by breaking them down into simpler components.

 ## Dependencies